 - Day 4 / Excursion to Lecce

-- Excursion to Lecce, well known for its many beautiful Baroque monuments.
+- After breakfast at the hotel, you will depart for an excursion to Lecce, well known for its many beautiful Baroque monuments.

 Due to the richness of its setting, Lecce can be defined as an elegant, sumptuous, open-air exhibition of Baroque art.

 Among its countless monuments: the wonderful façade of Santa Croce, Piazza del Duomo, one of Italy’s most beautiful squares, Sant’Oronzo square and the Roman Amphitheatre in Lecce.

 - After breakfast, departure for Bari.
 Guided visit of “Citta Vecchia” (old town).
 From Bari transfer to Trani to visit the Romanesque Cathedral, a perfect example of the Romanesque style; it is one of the best and most evocative works of Italian architecture in the entire country.
 In the afternoon, departure forCastel del Monte, the octagonal castle and UNESCO World Heritage Site, built by Frederick II.